dahuatechnologies/dahuatechnologies/README.md

 ---

-### The said person was tried in some international court and found guilty, for which he was accused
+### The said person was tried in some international court and found guilty, for which he was accused???

 ---